What are the risks of going solar in Utah

 The risk of not understanding how solar is compensated in Utah

 The power company doesn’t charge you for the power you use from your solar system.
 Because of this, it’s a good idea to shift as much of your electricity usage to daylight hours, when your solar system is producing power.
+You should also plan to size your solar system to produce no more than 60% of your total usage.
+This way you will use almost all of the power your system produces and export as little power as possible to the grid.

 The risk of peak rate power usage on a time of use plan